sisl/FreudenthalTriangulation.jl/docs/src/concepts.md

 ```
  which is fairly close to the true value of ``0.25``.

-The maps of ``f`` and its approximation using Freudenthal triangulation are shown below:
+The heatmaps of ``f`` and its approximation using Freudenthal triangulation are shown below:

 ![True Function Values](figures/function_true.svg)
 ![Approximate Function Values](figures/function_approx.svg)